Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

-To identify eating-related issues, you may be asked to keep a food diary.
+You may be asked to keep a food diary to identify eating-related issues.

-Your food diary will help your bariatric surgeon determine what changes need to be implemented prior to surgery.
+Your food diary will help your bariatric surgeon determine what changes must be implemented before surgery.

 You will be asked to log your meals and all associated details.

-These include the amounts of food you eat, your mood while eating, and other details, like the time, how often you chew, and what meals you consume.
+These include the amount of food you eat, your mood while eating, and other details, like the time, how often you chew, and what meals you consume.

 The best-case scenario would have you adopting the following habits for long-term weight loss success.

-- Eating small, more frequent meals.
+- She is eating small, more frequent meals.
 This is opposed to unhealthy habits like eating one gigantic meal a day.

 - Learning to prepare healthier dishes.
 Gather the recipes necessary to prepare the small, healthy meals you will need to eat after surgery.